-Note: Sabine K. Franco is the principal attorney at Franco Law Firm, P.C., a general practice firm located in Garden City New York.
-Ms. Franco focuses a third of her practice on real estate transactions.
+Note: Sabine K. Franco is the principal attorney at Franco Law Firm, P.C., an asset protection law firm located in Hempstead, New York.

 1 http://www.nytimes.com/2016/12/05/us/politics/ben-carson-housing-urban-developmenttrump.html?_r=1 2 http://www.realtor.com/news/trends/doctor-bencarson-hud-secretary-will-affect-housing-market/ 3 https://en.wikipedia.org/wiki/Steve_Preston 4 https://archives.hud.gov/local/hi/newsletters/honolulunews0510.pdf 5 https://portal.hud.gov/hudportal/HUD?src=/program_offices/comm_planning/communitydevelopment/programs 6 https://portal.hud.gov/hudportal/HUD?src=/program_offices/comm_planning/communitydevelopment/programs 7 https://www.washingtonpost.com/news/powerpost/wp/2016/12/05/trump-to-nominate-carsonto-lead-u-s-housing-urbanpolicy/?utm_term=.0c8fb959bf36 8 http://www.politico.com/blogs/donald-trumpadministration/2016/12/ben-carson-hudsecretary-trump-232184 9 https://www.washingtonpost.com/news/powerpost/wp/2016/12/05/trump-to-nominate-carsonto-lead-u-s-housing-urban-policy/?utm_term=.0c8fb959bf36 10 https://www.thenation.com/article/with-bencarson-at-hud-americas-cities-really-could-become-hellholes/